dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/2._Basic_usage/index.md

 threading.Thread(target=node.spin, daemon=True).start()
 ```

-It is recommended to launch the UAVCAN GUI tool now to make sure that the node can be seen online.
+It is recommended to launch the DroneCAN GUI tool now to make sure that the node can be seen online.

 Now we'll see how to invoke callbacks once or periodically from the node thread: